miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ~~~
 Figure 19: Signature Timestamp Input Construction

-The RFC 3161 `messageImprint` value is calculated from the hash value of the Signature Timestamp Input.
+The {{!RFC3161}} `messageImprint` value is calculated from the hash value of the Signature Timestamp Input.

 If the `type` parameter is omitted, the timestamp type defaults to `"rfc3161"`.